hazeezet/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Uses

 - 0-current_working_directory

 print current directory

 - 1-listit

 list all files and directory

 - 2-bring_me_home

 Go to the base directory or root

+3-listfiles

+list all files and directory with more details